firefly-iii/docs/docs/docs/data-importer/advanced/notifications.md

 The data importer can email you the results of the import.
 This is useful for cron jobs.

-In your `.env.example` file or using Docker environment variables, configure FIDI as follows:
+In your `.env.example` file or using Docker environment variables, configure the data importer as follows:

 ```
 ENABLE_MAIL_REPORT=true